The Escape: Chapter Four: The Induction

 Though spoken at a normal volume, his voice carried across the militia chapel.
 "You're here to become the protectors this colony depends on to keep us safe from the monstrous beings snarling at the gates.
 You've heard the story, I'm sure.
 Eight short years ago, Overseer Moore was a mere Legionary, just out of advanced training.
 On patrol at the border, he slew a massive beast of an alien.
 That is the sort of men I expect you to become.
 To stand, literally stand between this colony and the demons who would enslave us.
 And who better to turn you into that man than Overseer Moore himself?"

 It was my cue.
 I stepped beside him.
 Hundreds of eyes focused on me.
 For a moment, my entire body froze.
-I have no problem with public speaking, but there was something else.
-All those innocent faces staring at me, and I would be the one in charge of introducing them to the worst days of their lives.
+I have no problem with public speaking, but that urge to warn them reared again.

 Forcing myself to continue, I said, "The next six months will be the hardest, most rewarding of your life.
 I will be here every step of the way, keeping you on the path.
 Your success is my success, and your failure could mean the destruction of the colony."
 For the record, my father wrote this speech when he was the Overseer in charge of training.
 "So, be assured, I will do everything in my power to see to your success."